ngs-doo/json-benchmark/README.md

  * install Visual studio plugin: [DDD for DSL](https://visualstudiogallery.msdn.microsoft.com/5b8a140c-5c84-40fc-a551-b255ba7676f4)
  * or use [dsl-clc.jar with compile.bat](Benchmark/compile.bat)

 If you want to test other libraries run benchmark without arguments to find out which libraries are available.
-For example to test Jil run: *JsonBenchmark.exe Jil Small Both 1000000* (most of them have issues - fail to serialize some fields, incorrectly deserializes date, throw exceptions due some bugs, etc...)
+For example to test Jil run: *JsonBenchmark.exe Jil Small Both 1000000* (most of them have issues - fail to serialize some fields, incorrectly deserializes date, throw exceptions due some bugs, etc... )

+*Invalid deserialization will be detected only if **Check** argument is used*.

 ###Conclusions